ATNF/askapsoft/Code/Doc/user/current/doc/services/ingest/mergedsource.rst

 such because it merges visibility stream (received by VisSource) and metadata stream (received by MetadataSource) by aligning them using time.
 The user does not need to setup VisSource and MetadataSource explicitly, they are instantiated inside this task.
-The metadata access requires appropriate *Ice* configuration, see the main :doc:`index` page for details.
+The metadata access requires appropriate *Ice* configuration, see the main page on :doc:`index` for further details.

 Configuration Parameters
 ------------------------